Close Banner

 Especially during the summer months, the quick-service and table-service locations get very full during standard lunch and dinner times.
 You can skip the lines by using the Mobile Order service at several quick-service locations in both parks and in some of the hotels.

-If you plan to camp out to watch the Magic Happens parade, plan your mobile order pick-up window in advance to acquire food in the vicinity you expect to wait for the parade and have a small picnic.
+If you plan to camp out to watch the Paint the Night parade, plan your mobile order pick-up window in advance to acquire food in the vicinity where you expect to wait for the parade and have a small picnic.

 Reservations for table-service restaurants can be made up to 60 days in advance at 6 a.m.
 Read more about the ins and outs of Disneyland's dining reservations.
-You'll want to reserve early as restaurants are in high demand, especially Blue Bayou, which now serves beer, wine and hurricanes!
-You might want to reserve dining packages that include vouchers for viewing areas for the Magic Happens parade, Fantasmic! (temporarily closed for summer 2023) or World of Color.
-We discuss the Disneyland dining packages in a separate post (and can help you determine which ones are worth it or not).
+You'll want to reserve early as restaurants are in high demand, especially Blue Bayou.
+You might want to reserve dining packages that include vouchers for viewing areas for Fantasmic!, Paint the Night parade, the Better Together parade or the brand-new World of Color Happiness.
+There is even a seated World of Color Happiness dessert party!
+We discuss the Disneyland dining packages in a separate post (and can help you determine which ones are worth it for your family).

-Additionally, if you're interested in any special experiences such as Savi's Workshop or Droid Depot, make sure to book reservations ahead of time (up to 60 days in advance).
+Additionally, if you're interested in any special experiences such as Bibbidi Bobbidi Boutique or Savi's Workshop, make sure to book reservations ahead of time (up to 60 days in advance).

-17. Join the Free Virtual Queue for World of Color
+18. Join the Free Virtual Queue for World of Color Happiness!

-There is a virtual queue to access a reserved area to watch certain nighttime shows such as World of Color.
+There is a virtual queue to access a reserved area to watch certain nighttime shows such as the new World of Color Happiness.
+The free virtual queue gives you access to great viewing areas.
 You have to have entered a theme park that day to join the virtual queue.
 You can join the virtual queue in the Disneyland app right at noon each day.
 You'll also need a theme park ticket and reservation that is valid for accessing Disney California Adventure in the evening.
 That means having a Park Hopper ticket or a reservation for that park.
 Hop over to our Disneyland virtual queues post for all the details and tips for joining.
 All the virtual queue spaces are distributed quickly, so read up, set an alarm a few minutes before go-time and move quickly.
 At this time, no attractions utilize a virtual queue to ride.

 19. Stay Late and Catch Fireworks and Other Shows

 Disneyland Park closes at midnight most days in summer.
 Disney California Adventure closes at 9 or 10 p.m.
 (Check the hours online or in the Disneyland app before you visit.)
-Nighttime entertainment (Wondrous Journey Disneyland fireworks and World of Color — One) is extra exciting with Disney 100 versions of shows this summer!
 You'll want to stay late to catch these amazing shows.
 If you don't love shows, take advantage of shorter ride wait times during them.

-Our biggest time-saving advice is to catch the later show or parade (except there is only one fireworks show) when offered.
+Our biggest time-saving advice is to catch the later show or parade when offered.
 It is much less crowded and you can hop in place without investing a lot of wait time.
-If you cannot join the virtual queue for World of Color or get a dining package, see the later show because many people who joined the virtual queue don't show up, and that leaves plenty of space for you!
+If you cannot join the virtual queue for World of Color Happiness or get a dining package, see the later show because many people who joined the virtual queue don't show up, and that leaves plenty of space for you!
 Our guide to the best Disneyland shows will help you decide which shows not to miss.

 At the end of the night, shops on Main Street, U.S.A. and Buena Vista Street stay open an hour after the park closes for shopping.
 This is a great way to have bonus time in the park.
 You can enjoy the beautiful lights, take uncrowded photos, shop and relax.
 Remember that as long as you are in line for a ride when the park closes, you can stay in line and ride.